yanshengyuan/Data-driven-approach-towards-more-efficient-Newton-Raphson-power-flow-calculation/README.md

 ## Included Notebooks

 ### pandapower_init_and_internals.ipynb
 This notebook provides an introduction to the `pandapower` library, including its initialization and internal workings.
-It is designed to help you understand the basics of power system modeling and analysis using `pandapower`.
+It is designed to help you understand the basics of power system modeling and analysis using `pandapower` in terms of accessing internal states and specify initial states.
+More detailed tutorial can be found via the [official website](https://www.pandapower.org/)

 ### pipeline_dnn.ipynb
 This notebook demonstrates the implementation of a deep neural network (DNN) pipeline.
 It includes data preprocessing, model training, and evaluation steps.
-It is intended to guide you through the process of building and deploying a DNN model for your project.
+It is intended to guide you through the process of building and deploying a DNN model in the context of `pandapower` for your project.

 ## Data
 This repository includes four base network and functionality to generate training networks based on parameterization of key parameters.